carpentries-incubator/high-dimensional-stats-r/_episodes/02-high-dimensional-regression.md

 teaching: 60
 exercises: 30
 questions:
-- "How can we apply regression methods in a high-dimensional setting?"
+- "How can we apply linear regression in a high-dimensional setting?"
+- "How can we benefit from the fact that we have many variables?"
 - "How can we control for the fact that we do many tests?"
-- "How can we benefit from the fact that we have many variables?"
 objectives:
 - "Perform and critically analyse high dimensional regression."
+- "Understand methods for shrinkage of noise parameters in high-dimensional regression."
 - "Perform multiple testing adjustment."
-- "Understand methods for shrinkage of noise parameters in high-dimensional regression."
 keypoints:
+- "Performing linear regression in a high-dimensional setting requires us to perform hypothesis testing in a way that low-dimensional regression may not."
+- "Sharing information between features can increase power and reduce false positives."
-- "When running a lot of tests for high-dimensional data, it's important to correct for the number of tests performed."
+- "When running a lot of null hypothesis tests for high-dimensional data, multiple testing correction allows retain power and avoid making costly false discoveries."
-- "Multiple testing correction can enable us to account for many null hypothesis significance tests while retaining power."
 - "Multiple testing methods can be more conservative or more liberal, depending on our goals."
-- "Sharing information between features can increase power and reduce false positives."
 math: yes
 ---